KaiThe1st/Secure-Programming-Chat-Server/README.md

 - Choose the group to start chatting <br>
 - Enter text into the text field at the bottom. <br>
 - Press send button to send.
 The message will appear on your screen and be sent to the other people in the group. <br>
+# How to test inter-server chat
+- Modify the state["neighbours"] according to the state.example.json. <br>
+- Modify the server_info.json if needed to connect to the right server. <br>
+- Run two servers (on two different computers). <br>
+- If the servers are successfully connected, take turn open the chat app on each client (with the server_info.json correctly configured). <br>
+- If everything works, you can start sending messages by following the instructions above. <br>
 # How to upload and download files
 1. Upload a file
 - Click "Upload File" at the bottom-right corner of the screen. <br>